jina-ai/dev-gpt/README.md

 In the following, you can find a list of things that need to be done.

 Critical:
-- [x] fix problem with key setup
+- [ ] check if windows and linux support works
-- [ ] add instruction about cleanup of deployments
+- [ ] support gpt3.5-turbo

 Nice to have:
 - [ ] hide prompts in normal mode and show them in verbose mode